 BIOL 120.
 Medical Terminology.
 (3) This course is designed to develop skills for understanding and effectively applying medical terminology.
 It will emphasize facts, concepts, and technical vocabulary pertaining to both health and illness.
 Three class hours per week.
 Prerequisite: one semester of biology.
 Offered every fall.

 BIOL 121.
-General Biology I. (4) Introductory course that covers fundamental concepts of cell composition, metabolic processes, and introductory genetics.
+General Biology I. (4) Introductory course for students needing two semesters of Biology.
+Covers fundamental concepts of cell composition, metabolic processes, and introductory genetics.
 Three class hours and three laboratory hours per week.
 Prerequisite: high school biology or consent of instructor.
 Offered every fall.

 BIOL 122.
 General Biology II.
 (4) Second introductory course for students needing two semesters of biology.
 Covers evolutionary and ecological principles and processes and the diversity and complexity of living organisms.
 Three class hours and three laboratory hours per week.
 Prerequisite: BIOL 121 or permission of instructor.
 Offered every spring.

 BIOL 209.
 Microbiology.
 (4) Survey of the physiology, morphology, and ecology of bacteria and viruses.
 Emphasis is on medical microbiology.
-Three class hours and three laboratory hours per week.
+Three class hours and two laboratory hours per week.
 No prerequisite.
+Offered every spring.

 BIOL 211.
 Global Environmental Issues.
 (3) This course will cover a variety of current environmental challenges facing people around the world.
 Students will learn the basics of environmental biology, the threats to natural systems, and possible solutions to those threats.
 Emphasis will be placed on how religion, culture, and politics influence our relationship with the environment and how decisions are made about how to utilize, preserve, and/or extract resources from the natural world.
 Three class hours per week.
 No prerequisite.